cpsubrian/node-etc/README.md

 Idea
 ----
-Your application probably needs to load configuration from multiple sources and make them available (with fallbacks) as one object.
+Your application probably needs to load configuration from multiple sources and make them available as one object.
 Etc is here to help!

-Etc provides a fairly complete API for loading configuration from a variety of sources, however, its primary intended use case is to load config from (in order of importance): argv, environment, files in `./etc`, and defaults.
+Etc provides a fairly complete API for loading configuration from a variety of sources, however, its been engineered to easily load config from (in order of precedence): argv, environment, files in `./etc`, package.json, and defaults.
+Etc. also supports a simple plugin system so new file parsers or other sources of configuration can be handled.

 Examples
 --------